torvalds/linux/Documentation/arch/x86/intel_txt.rst

 repos.hg/tboot.hg.

-Tboot currently supports launching Xen (open source VMM/hypervisor w/ TXT support since v3.2), and now Linux kernels.
+Tboot currently supports launching Xen (open source VMM/hypervisor w/ TXT support since v3.2), and now GNU/Linux kernels.

-Value Proposition for Linux or "Why should you care?"
+Value Proposition for GNU/Linux or "Why should you care?"
 =====================================================

 While there are many products and technologies that attempt to measure or protect the integrity of a running kernel, they all assume the kernel is "good" to begin with.
-The Integrity Measurement Architecture (IMA) and Linux Integrity Module interface are examples of such solutions.
+The Integrity Measurement Architecture (IMA) and GNU/Linux Integrity Module interface are examples of such solutions.

 To get trust in the initial kernel without using Intel TXT, a